-Here is an example (called the corkscrew experiment) where you can see that “require information” is not the same as sustained learning.:
+Here is an example (called the corkscrew experiment) in which you can see that “require information” is not the same as sustained learning.:

 In the corkscrew experiment the trainer shows the learners 5 different words for the term Corkscrew (in exotic languages).
 They have 30 seconds time to memorize.

 After this time the trainer continues with the training.
-After the training (should be between half an hour and an hour) the trainer gives some sheets of paper to the trainees and they should write down the terms for corcscrew they remember.
+After the training (it should be between half an hour and an hour) the trainer gives some sheets of paper to the trainees and they should write down the terms for corcscrew they remember.

 The result is always similar (in all age groups): 5 % to 15 % can remember one word, all the others do not remember any of the exotic langage words.